nonmodernist/nonmodernist.github.io/content/notes/dividers-test-post.md

 ---
-title: "testing out dividers"
+title: "Dividers"
 date: 2025-04-29
 draft: true
-tags:
-    - notes
 ---

-This is the end of one section.
+The divider below is the default.

 {{ divider() }}

-This is the beginning of a new section.
+The divider below this is the most ornate.

 {{ divider(style="ornate") }}